S&G Celebrates America Recycles Day

 All cardboard, no plastic

-Our packaging is also 100% plastic-free.
+Our bedding packaging is also 100% plastic-free.
 No vacuum seal, no plastic ties, no bubble wrap.
 We don’t even put those little green army guys in our packaging anymore.
-(In hindsight, it wasn't very "on brand.")
+(Note: our Eucalyptus Mattress Protector is currently shipped with recycled plastic, but we're working on an even more sustainable solution.)

 By buying from S&G, you’re helping to keep both plastic and cardboard out of landfills.
 So, to all of our current and future customers, we just want to say, thank you for giving a sheet.
 It means a lot to us.